 In order for plyometrics to be effective and not invite injuries, they require a thorough warm-up.
 Spend 10 to 20 minutes doing a variety of activities such as jogging, using the elliptical on a low setting, performing walking lunges, and doing pushups to warm up your muscles and help lubricate the joints.
-(See also “The Art of the Warm-Up” in the October 2009 archives.)
+(See also “The Art of the Warm-Up”.)

 Up your oomph.
 True plyometrics involve explosive movement and an acceleration throughout your entire range of motion.
 Momentum is key.
 The faster the muscle is stretched (eccentric phase) and then shortened (concentric phase), the more force you’ll produce.
 Over time, this translates to more powerful muscle contractions, better agility and more overall speed.